blockchain-etl/ethereum-etl/README.md

 Make sure it downloaded the blocks that you need by executing `eth.syncing` in the JS console.
-You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed (unless you also need contracts bytecode and token details).
+You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed (unless you also need contracts bytecode and token details; for those you need to wait until the full sync).
-You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed.

 1. Clone Ethereum ETL and install the dependencies: